jamarphi/pen_engine/README.md

 You can create sprites as well in the pixel buffer using:

-    pen::ui::Item* item = pen::CreateSprite(int startX, int startY, int length, int height, const std::string& path, float spriteTexCoordStartX = 0.0f, float spriteTexCoordStartY = 0.0f, float spriteTexCoordEndX = 1.0f, float spriteTexCoordEndY = 1.0f,
+    pen::ui::Item* item = pen::CreateSprite(int startX, int startY, int width, int height, const std::string& path, float spriteTexCoordStartX = 0.0f, float spriteTexCoordStartY = 0.0f, float spriteTexCoordEndX = 1.0f, float spriteTexCoordEndY = 1.0f,
-			bool compress = false, float (*userDisplayFunction)(int, int, float) = nullptr)
+			bool compress = false, float (*displayFunction)(int, int, float) = nullptr)

-The userDisplayFunction is for using math functions to determine where the texture data gets drawn to with respect to the y axis.
+The displayFunction is for using math functions to determine where the texture data gets drawn to with respect to the y axis.

 Then afterwards within the render loop you can do: